 If the controller has determined that the personal data breach “is likely to result in a high risk to the rights and freedoms of individuals,” it must also communicate information regarding the personal data breach to the affected data subjects.
-Under Article 34, this must be done “without undue delay.”
+Under the GDPR, this must be done “without undue delay.”

 The process Unily follows in the event of a data breach is documented in the Information Security Incident Management policy.

 Data controllers and processors alike must designate a data protection officer to comply with the new GDPR.
 Under the GDPR, data protection officers must be appointed for all public authorities, and where the core activities of the controller or the processor involve “regular and systematic monitoring of data subjects on a large scale” or where the entity conducts large-scale processing of “special categories of personal data” (such as that revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, and the like).

 Although not strictly required by Unily, this decision has been taken to appoint a Data Protection Officer (James Heathcote) who had direct access to the Board by way of reporting to the Chief Technology Officer (Sam Hassani).
 The Data Protection Officer (DPO) has expert knowledge of data protection law and practices.

 The data protection officer’s tasks include but are not limited to: